oscarryz/yz-design-notes/Questions/solved/Do we need function overloading.md

 See the example on [How to add sum types](How%20to%20add%20sum%20types.md)

-Won't be needed and might complicate things.
+#answered Won't be needed and might complicate things.
 #rejected